PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 The SonicWall VPN severely decreases transfer rates and should be avoided.
 If you still find poor performance with the GlobalProtect VPN then consider the multiplexing solution described below.

 Another approach which does not require a VPN is to ssh to `tigressgateway.princeton.edu` and then from there, ssh to your desired cluster (e.g., della).
-If you are transferring many files you will want to use multiplexing to avoid DUO authentication as described below.
+If you are transferring many files you will want to use multiplexing to avoid Duo authentication as described below.

 ### If the Linux VPN is not working